Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After breakfast, you take a short flight to Pokhara.
-Upon reaching Pokhara, take a drive from Pokhara to the starting point of the trek-Pothana.
-We will climb the stairs from Phedi.
-The trail ascends all the way to Pothana through the lush forest that includes oak, magnolia, rhododendron, and pine till you reach the Dhampus.
-Dhampus is a picturesque Gurung ethnic village that offers fantastic views of iconic Machhapuchhare (Fish Tail Mountain) and the Annapurna range.
+After a hearty breakfast, you will take a short flight to Pokhara.
+Upon arrival, enjoy a scenic drive from Pokhara to the trek’s starting point at Phedi.
+From there, the hike begins as you ascend stone stairways through a lush forest filled with oak, magnolia, rhododendron, and pine trees.
+The trail leads you to Dhampus, a charming Gurung village renowned for its breathtaking views of the iconic Machhapuchhre (Fishtail Mountain) and the majestic Annapurna mountain range.

 Accommodation: Tea House Lodge